 The world needs whatever it is you’re creating or providing.
 While uncertain times are never easy, they can come with a lot of opportunity for growth.
 As humans, we’ve always been skilled at adapting, let’s utilise that skill and get through this together.

-Do you have any tips for focusing on work in uncertain times?
+Do you have any tips to stay focused on work in uncertain times?
 How have you been getting through?
 Leave us a comment below and let’s share.